Line Multigraphs of General Hypergraphs: Spectral properties of line multigraphs

 \section{Spectral properties of line multigraphs}

-In this section, we investigate the spectral properties of the adjacency matrix of a line multigraph by examining its relationship with the incidence matrix of the associated hypergraph.
-These results generalize several fundamental properties known for the line graphs of simple graphs \cite{line-spec}.
+This section studies the spectrum of the line multigraph through its relationship with the incidence matrix of the underlying hypergraph.
+Our results generalize classical properties of the eigenvalues of line graphs \cite{line-spec}, and they complement the decomposition-based lower bounds of Cioabă, Elzinga and Gregory \cite{smallest-eigenvalue} and of Knox and Mohar \cite{knox-mohar}.

 \begin{definition} Let $\mathcal{H} = (V, E)$ be a hypergraph.
 The \textit{incidence matrix} of $\mathcal{H}$, denoted by $\mathbf{B}(\mathcal{H})$, is a $|V| \times |E|$ matrix with entries $b_{ve}$ defined as: